deanrock/server-manager-ci/README.md

 # server-manager-ci

-CI project for server manager (https://github.com/deanrock/server-manager).
+Continuous deployment project for server manager (https://github.com/deanrock/server-manager).
-Uses Gitlab webhooks to execute commands inside docker containers on instances of server-manager/
+Uses Gitlab webhooks to execute commands inside docker containers on instances of server-manager.
+It can also be used to deploy to other SSH servers.

+## Features

+* execute SSH commands on server-manager accounts
+* redeploy apps on server-manager accounts
+* execute SSH commands on other SSH servers
+* supports different steps to perform for different branches
+* post deployment status to Slack with the link to report

 ## Setup